-16.4.2.5.
-Erosion, sedimentation and contamination
+16.4.2.6 Erosion, sedimentation and contamination

+As described in Section 16.3.4.3, existing water quality in the project area is poor with elevated nutrients, suspended sediments and salinity.
 Erosion, sedimentation and potential contamination may occur from activities such as vegetation removal, excavations and earthworks, and the accidental release of fuel, oil or other chemicals.
-This could result in reduced habitat quality and the potential mortality of aquatic flora and fauna downstream of the airport site.
+This could result in further reduced habitat quality and the potential mortality of aquatic flora and fauna downstream of the airport site.
+The water management system included in the Stage 1 development would include a system of vegetated swales and bio-retention basins that would improve water quality prior to discharge under normal flow conditions.

-16.4.2.6.
-Dust
+16.4.2.7 Dust